 Managing sanctions and supply chain risk: What businesses need to knowPrint publication

 The combined challenges of Brexit, the Covid-19 pandemic, modern slavery, sustainability, and the broader environmental, social and governance (ESG) agenda have brought issues of supply chain management into ever-sharper focus in recent times.
-Against a backdrop of global tensions and protectionist trends, our International Trade specialists consider and offer their practical advice on another key feature of the supply chain landscape for businesses to get to grips with – sanctions risk.
+Against a backdrop of global tensions and protectionist trends, our International Trade specialists consider and offer their practical advice on another key feature of the supply chain landscape for businesses in all sectors to get to grips with – sanctions risk.

 Sanctions in a nutshell